brabenetz/settings4j/README.md

   String myValue;
 ```

-simply configure Settings4jPlaceholderConfigurer and your "@Value" Annotations will be processes throught Settings4j:
+simply configure Settings4jPlaceholderConfigurer and your "@Value" Annotations will be processes through Settings4j:

 ```xml
 <beans>